rust-unofficial/too-many-lists/text/first-layout.md

 }
 ```

-we get the *null pointer* optimization, which *eliminates the space needed for
+the null pointer optimization kicks in, which *eliminates the space needed for
 the tag*.
 If the variant is A, the whole enum is set to all `0`'s.
 Otherwise,
 the variant is B. This works because B can never be all `0`'s, since it contains
 a non-zero pointer.
 Slick!

 Can you think of other enums and types that could do this kind of optimization?
 There's actually a lot!
 This is why Rust leaves enum layout totally unspecified.
-Sadly the null-pointer optimization is the only one implemented today -- though
+Sadly the null pointer optimization is the only one implemented today -- though
 it's pretty important!
 It means `&`, `&mut`, `Box`, `Rc`, `Arc`, `Vec`, and
 several other important types in Rust have no overhead when put in an `Option`!
 (We'll get to most of these in due time).

-So how do we avoid the extra allocation *and* get that sweet null-pointer
+So how do we avoid the extra junk, uniformly allocate, *and* get that sweet
-optimization?
-We need to better separate out the idea of having an element from
+null-pointer optimization?
+We need to better separate out the idea of having an
-allocating another list.
+element from allocating another list.
 To do this, we have to think a little more
 C-like: structs!

 While enums let us declare a type that can contain *one* of several values,
 structs let us declare a type that contains *many* values at once.
 Let's break
 our List into two types: A List, and a Node.

-As before, a List is either Empty,
+As before, a List is either Empty or has an element followed by another List.
-or has an element followed by another List.
-However we represent the latter
+However by representing the "has an element followed by another List" case by an
-case by an entirely separate type, so that we may put it behind the Box.
+entirely separate type, we can hoist the Box to be in a more optimal position:

 ```rust
 struct Node {